TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/ObjectNames/Index.rst

 OUTLINE
 """""""

+Creates a colored contour line around the shapes of the associated text.

 This outline normally renders quite ugly as it's done by printing 4 or 8 texts underneath the text in question.
-Try to use a shadow with a high intensity.
+Try to use a shadow with a high intensity instead.
 That works better!

 .. ### BEGIN~OF~TABLE ###